How I Got Interested In The Landscape Industry

 I look at the landscape industry and see such potential.
 I look at the market and see such a need.
 Many of our projects are renovations – redoing design and construction that was never done right in the first place.
 Even some of the maintenance regimens contribute to some of these failing landscapes.

-I started writing articles for a blog in 2006.
+I started writing articles for LandscapeAdvisor in 2006.
 I felt I could help homeowners know what to look for whether choosing a contractor or doing the work themselves.

 The blog, like my business, is evolving.
 As a designer/project manager I’m interacting with others in the trade constantly.
 I wish I knew more capable owner/operators to recommend and work with.
-The requests never stop and we could all benefit, especially the clients.
+The landscape industry is in such need of knowledgeable, skilled people.

-I’m gearing LandscapeAdvisor to help and advise on developing a landscape business around the owner/operator model.
-If done right, it is consistently the most manageable and reliable model in the industry.
+Today, I’m gearing LandscapeAdvisor to help those that have a landscape business or are planning to start one.
+The content I produce advises on developing a landscape business around the owner/operator model.
+Because when done well, it is consistently the most manageable and reliable model in the industry.